 Possible Defendants in Uneven Pavement Lawsuit

-Discuss Your Uneven Pavement Accident With an Albuquerque Attorney
+Discuss Your Sidewalk Accident With an Albuquerque Attorney

-The slip and fall lawyers at Parnall Law Firm offer tenacious representation to injured individuals in Albuquerque and beyond.
+The premises liability attorneys at Parnall Law Firm offer tenacious representation to injured individuals in Albuquerque and beyond.
 Bert Parnall and our team of litigators are committed to advocating for the rights of accident victims.
 We can help you try to hold a property owner accountable if you were hurt by tripping on uneven pavement.
 We can discuss how and when the accident occurred, determine who may be responsible for your injuries, and aggressively pursue the appropriate damages.
 For a free initial consultation, call our office today at 505-985-5355, or you can contact us online.